Memphis Minnie

 Lizzie Douglas (June 3, 1897 – August 6, 1973), better known as Memphis Minnie, was a blues guitarist, vocalist, and songwriter whose recording career lasted for over three decades.
-She recorded around 200 songs, some of the best known being "When the Levee Breaks", "Me and My Chauffeur Blues", "Bumble Bee" and "Nothing in Rambling".
+She recorded around 200 songs, some of the best known being "When the Levee Breaks", "Me and My Chauffeur Blues", "Bumble Bee", and "Nothing in Rambling".

 Childhood

-Douglas was born on June 3, 1897, probably in Tunica County, Mississippi, although she claimed to have been born in New Orleans, Louisiana and raised in the Algiers neighborhood.
+Douglas was born on June 3, 1897, probably in Tunica County, Mississippi, although she claimed to have been born in New Orleans, Louisiana, and raised in the Algiers neighborhood.
 She was the eldest of 13 siblings.
 Her parents, Abe and Gertrude Douglas, nicknamed her Kid when she was young, and her family called her that throughout her childhood.
-It is reported that she disliked the name Lizzie.
+Reportedly, she disliked the name Lizzie.
 When she first began performing, she played under the name Kid Douglas.

 When she was seven years old, she and her family moved to Walls, Mississippi, south of Memphis, Tennessee.
-The following year, she received her first guitar, as a Christmas present.
-She learned to play the banjo by the age of 10 and the guitar by the age of 11, when she started playing at parties.
+The following year, she received her first guitar as a Christmas present.
+She learned to play the banjo by the age of 10 and the guitar by 11, when she started playing at parties.
 The family later moved to Brunswick, Tennessee.
 After Minnie's mother died, in 1922, Abe Douglas moved back to Walls, where he died in 1935.